 I've also published work in several academic journals about Asian traditions and traditionalists of all stripes.

 My blog is where I put other interesting tidbits that don't fit into my major studies.
-You can contact me by leaving a comment there.
+Comments are now off, but you can email me.

 Background: Detail from Hokusai Manga VII.